Metrink/metrink/README.md

 Metrink is a metric sink.
 It records metrics of any type, and then allows you to graph said metrics and apply transformation functions.

+**Note: This project is VERY much in flux.
+It is being open source from production code, and as we all know, production ready does NOT mean open source ready.**

 ## Building

 ```